Brightify/ReactantUI/README.md

 ## Reactant extension for UI declaration in XML

-Reactant UI is an extension for Reactant allowing you to declare views and layout using XML.
-Don't worry, there's no runtime overhead, as all those declarations are precompiled into Swift.
+Reactant UI is an extension for Reactant for declaration of views and layout using XML.
+There is no runtime overhead, as all the XML declarations are precompiled into Swift.
 Reactant then uses the generated code to create your UI.
-Check our our [quick-start guide][quick-start] to learn more.
+Reactant Live UI is an optional part responsible for live rendering your XML file in the simulator on every save.
+Check the [quick-start guide][quick-start] to learn more.

 ## Important note
 Reactant UI is currently a preview.
 However we’ll try to keep the number of API changes to a minimum.